What is Extruded Aluminum?

 What Is The Extruded Aluminum Process?

+To answer the question “what is extruded aluminum” understanding the process in which it is made will provide alot of context on what extruded aluminum actually is.
 Aluminum extrusion is a process used to transform aluminum alloy into shapes with a definitive cross-sectional profile for a wide range of uses.
 The extrusion process takes advantage of the many beneficial physical characteristics aluminum has to offer.
 The use of aluminum has become a versatile and stable means of producing simple to complex aluminum shapes.
 Aluminum extrusions have many uses in architectural and building applications, retail stores, restaurants, signs, vehicles, marine, OEM, electronics, automotive, mass transit, bridge decking, telecommunications, and energy industries.

 Where does aluminum come from?

 In an effort to explain what is extruded aluminum, we have to start with the material.
 The metallic element aluminum is the third most plentiful element in the earth’s crust, comprising eight percent of the planet’s soil and rocks.
 Aluminum compounds occur in all types of clay, but the ore that is most useful for producing aluminum is bauxite.
 Aluminum comes from the ore bauxite which is mined from many parts of the world.
 Australia produces more than one-third of the world’s supply of bauxite.
 It takes about 4 pounds of bauxite to produce 1 pound of aluminum metal.